Categories

 In the next parts I will go into more detail about individual optics, philosophy, training, etc.

-One reply on “MRDS ON A PISTOL”
+3 replies on “MRDS ON A PISTOL”

 Leave a Reply